mhm-ufz/SMI/doc/INSTALL.md

         cp build/app/smi .

-    On Windows the executable is called `smi.exe` instead of `smi`.
-In that case instead of `cp build/app/smi .` execute

-        cp build/app/smi.exe .

     Now you might execute smi:

         ./smi

 6. Installation:

-    In order to install the compiled `smi` program to access it systemwide, you can run the following:
+    In order to install the compiled `smi` program to access it system-wide, you can run the following:

         cmake --install build --prefix <your/install/prefix>

     `<your/install/prefix>` needs to be replaced with a location on you computer.
 For example:

     - within a conda-environment: `$CONDA_PREFIX`
     - local installation for current user: `~/.local`

-*Note concerning the development of the cmake setup: one could automatically link the executable with the `cmake` code inside the Git source directory which is not done for two reasons:*

-- *The executable depends on your local system, so it should never be commited and pushed to other users.
-    Nothing should be build inside the source directory which we did not do by hand.*
-- *The directory where smi is executed usually is not the source directory but the directory where you want to run your tests.
-In case of the test setup it is the same, usually it is not.*

 ## Building Realease or Debug versions